 The Bob Timberlake Inn at Chetola Resort is an elegant, unique Bed and Breakfast located in Chetola's Manor House Estate Home.
 You will be cared for by our personal innkeeper who services the inn’s select eight rooms.
-With a personal pantry, nightly wine and cheese social and fresh-baked chocolate chip cookies nightly, complimentary breakfast, private parlor, library, and exclusive entry, no detail has been left untouched.
+With a personal pantry, wine and cheese social and fresh-baked chocolate chip cookies nightly, complimentary breakfast, private parlor, library, and exclusive entry, no detail has been left untouched.

 The main features, of course, are the Bob Timberlake furniture, artwork, accessories and mementos Bob has personally selected to adorn the Inn.
 Each of the eight rooms is distinctly unique, designed to reflect the time period of the 1920s to the 1940s, bathed in color schemes of rich golds earth tones and eclectic selection of Bob's hardwood Arts & Crafts and Mission furnishings.
 The rich tapestries and upholstery fabrics are elegant yet cozy, with the window and bedding ensembles, architectural treatments, custom moldings and decorative period lighting all reflective of Chetola's Golden Age, when Luther Snyder owned the estate.
 The Inn truly is a blend of historic elegance and modern day Bob Timberlake style.

 Bob Timberlake is an internationally known Realist artist and designer, famous for his realistic depictions of simple living in his native North Carolina.
 Timberlake is also known for his line of best-selling home furnishings that have revolutionized the furniture industry with their genuine, hand-crafted character and their casual, but elegant style.
 Bob Timberlake accessories, rugs, lamps, clocks, wall décor and even garage doors, millwork and home plans complete the total home offering of the brand.
 These varied endeavors over the years have proven Timberlake's incredibly distinctive creative ability.